dotfinally/finallyreact/README.md

 Pull Requests must follow the below guidelines:

 - Use a clear and descriptive title for the pull request
-- Provide a link to any related Issues
+- Provide a link to any related GitHub Issues
-- Comment why this pull request is necessary - what does it solve?
+- Describe why this pull request is necessary - what does it solve?
-- Include screenshots, GIFs, or videos in the pull request to illustrate any UI/UX changes
+- Include screenshots, GIFs, or videos in the pull request to illustrate any UI/UX changes (required)

 Technical requirements:

 - Must pass all tests
+- Must NOT use any external libraries except for React and React DOM
 - Must be formatted with Prettier config settings
-- Must NOT use any external libraries except for React and React DOM

 #### Pull Request Description Template